Apprenticeships are real jobs offered by a range of planning employers.

 • Work alongside experienced planning professionals

 Chartered Town Planner Degree – includes an RTPI accredited qualification and professional membership on completion.

-Town Planning Technical Support – for a career as an assistant planner or technical officer.
-This apprenticeship closed for new starts in July 2020.
+Town Planning Assistant (L4) – for a career as an assistant planner or technical officer.
+This apprenticeship has been approved for delivery in June 2021.

 Apprentices are employed directly by employers and there are a number of places where town planning apprentice roles are advertised.